adityaSrivastava29/adityasrivastava29.github.io/README.md

-# Aditya Kumar - Portfolio Website
+# Aditya Kumar Srivastava - Portfolio Website

-This is a personal portfolio website built with React to showcase my experience, projects, skills, and certifications.
+This is a personal portfolio website of Aditya Kumar Srivastava built with React to showcase my experience, projects, skills, and certifications.

 ## Features